Drug information provided by: IBM Micromedex

 Check with your doctor right away if you have sudden and severe stomach pain, chills, constipation, nausea, vomiting, fever, or lightheadedness.
 These could be symptoms of pancreatitis.

-Check with your doctor immediately if you have vision changes, such as blurred vision, difficulty reading, or eye pain during or after treatment.
-This could be a symptom of a serious eye problem.
-Your doctor may want an eye doctor to check your eyes.
+Check with your doctor right away if you have vision changes, such as blurred vision, difficulty reading, or eye pain during or after treatment.
+This could be symptoms of a serious eye problem.
+Your doctor may want an eye doctor (ophthalmologist) to check your eyes.

 Peginterferon alfa-2a used together with ribavirin may affect your child's growth.
 Your doctor may need to check your child's height and weight during and after treatment with these medicines.

 This medicine may cause some people to become drowsy, dizzy, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are dizzy and not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.